nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: Salesy User Guide v1.3
 ---

-Salesy is a desktop app for helping food vendors manage details of suppliers and inventory, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast and remember the commands well, Salesy can get your management tasks done faster than traditional GUI apps.
+Salesy is an all-in-one tool for NUS canteen vendors whom want to keep track of their tasks, inventory and suppliers, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+With Salesy, you can expect a good visualization of your inventory and be as efficient as possible with your bookkeeping routines.

 ![Ui](images/Ui.png)